“The secret of staying young is to live honestly, eat slowly, and lie about your age.”

 Don’t get me wrong.
 There are times when you should pay for good information.
-However, if someone has good information (namely, how to specifically apply concepts to your situation or to solve problems which are specific to you), that person should be happy to explain that it’s specialized information which can be used to apply to your situation rather than framing that information as a “secret.”
+However, if someone has good information (namely, how to specifically apply concepts to your situation or to solve problems that are specific to you), that person should be happy to explain that it’s specialized information that can be used to apply to your situation rather than framing that information as a “secret.”

 When you are faced with someone who is promising a “secret,” how should you respond?

 - Question it.
 Use the frontal cortex’s filter which questions things which are not true and prevents Monkey Brain from talking you into something.
-To read more about how to use backwards induction to counter an investment which sounds too good to be true, you can subscribe to my free 52 week Financial Game Plan.
+To read more about how to use backward induction to counter an investment that sounds too good to be true, you can subscribe to my free 52 week Financial Game Plan.